VitaHEX-Games/HexFlow-Launcher/README.md

 Navigate your library using the **DPad** or the **Left Stick** or with the **Touch Screen**.

 **DPad Up**: Jump to the recently played / favourites category, or filter categories to only show collections.
+(DPad Right when viewing games in list view)

 **R/L triggers**: Skip 5 items